Payment Flow

 • affitor_click_id is stored in a first-party cookie

-• the visit is linked to the correct partner/program
+• Visit is linked to the correct partner/program

 3. Customer signs up